RULE 5.5 UNAUTHORIZED PRACTICE OF LAW

 (5) the lawyer performs a service that may be performed by a person without a license to practice law or without other authorization from a federal, state or local governmental body.

-(c) A lawyer admitted to practice in another jurisdiction but not in this jurisdiction, who establishes an office or whose presence for performing legal services is other than temporary in this jurisdiction does not engage in the unauthorized practice of law in this jurisdiction when:
+(c) A lawyer admitted to practice in another jurisdiction but not in this jurisdiction, who establishes an office or whose presence is other than temporary in this jurisdiction does not engage in the unauthorized practice of law in this jurisdiction when:

 (1) the lawyer who is an employee of a client, acts on the client's behalf, or on behalf of the client's commonly owned affiliates, and the lawyer is eligible for and has complied with the lawyer registration rules under Admission to Practice R.3, or